 Well considering the problems that I have just said, in terms of high-priced houses, the government should set a price cap regulation which is fair enough between seller and buyer.

 With regard to air pollution, I believe the government can sanction some factories by making them pay enormous fines if the environmental policies are not adhered to, as for cars, a code system must be implemented to reduce the number of cars running daily.
-For instance, a car bearing an odd number as the last digit on a plate number is only allowed to run for three weekdays and those cars with an even number on the last digit is permitted for two weekdays.
+For instance, a car bearing an odd number as the last digit on a plate number is only allowed to run for three weekdays and those cars with an even number on the last digit are permitted for two weekdays.
 In that way, traffic and pollution are being minimized.

 Lastly, in relation to crimes, the visibility of police authorities is needed to prevent people from committing crimes.
 With these measures, I believe major cities will be a more comfortable place to live in.